jomavera/datapipelineDataproc/README.md

 We are dealing with large amount of data and we have the need to transform it to allow further analysis.
 This pipeline is intended to run it annually or semi-annually.
 Below is explained this process.

 ##### Sources
-We have four sources of data that are stored in a AWS S3 bucket:
+We have four sources of data that are stored in a Google Cloud Storage bucket:
 - I94 Immigration Data: US National Tourism and Trade Office data of visitors.
 Source: [I-94 Record](https://travel.trade.gov/research/reports/i94/historical/2016.html)
 - World Temperature Data: Information of temperature by city.
 Source: [Kaggle](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data)
 - U.S. City Demographic Data: Demographic statistics by state of the U.S. Source: [Opensoft](https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/)